 Can I get a personal loan from a bank?

-Yes.
-If you have a relatively good credit history, a regular income and a decent deposit or security for the loan you are likely to be eligible for a personal loan.
-This will vary from lender to lender however so it is important to be prepared before you apply.
+If you have a relatively good credit history, a regular income and a decent deposit or security for the loan, you are likely to be eligible for a personal loan.
+This will vary from lender to lender, however, so it is important to be prepared before you apply.

 - Research how much you can afford to borrow.
 Use our personal loan calculator to work out what your monthly repayments might be and assess whether you could meet these.

 - Get your paperwork in order.
-Most lenders will need to see proof of income, proof of age, address.
+Most lenders will need to see proof of income, proof of age and proof of address.

 What is the best interest rate on a personal loan?